How many times my salary can I borrow for a mortgage?

 What is the borrowing multiplier for mortgages?

-The borrowing multiplier is the number a lender will multiply your salary by to determine your mortgage loan size.
-This is often referred to as the loan-to-income ratio (LTI), which simply means how many times your income your loan is.
+The borrowing multiplier, often referred to as the loan-to-income ratio (LTI) or income multiple, is the number a lender will multiply your salary by to determine your mortgage loan size.

-While the average mortgage loan multiplier is around 4.5, some lenders have higher or lower maximum LTI.
+While the average mortgage loan multiplier is around 4 to 4.5 times your salary, some lenders have higher or lower maximum LTI.
 Most have a minimum income threshold for each income multiple.
-So a lender may offer 4.9 LTI if you earn below £40k and 5.5 LTI if you earn above it, for example
+So a lender might offer 4.5 times income for those earning below £50,000 but increase it to 5.5 times for those earning above this amount.

 However, some lenders decide the loan amount on a case-by-case basis and don’t quote any maximum LTI.
 This is usually more specialist and niche lenders, rather than those on the high street.

-The location of the property can also impact the mortgage multiplier that you’re offered.
-We analysed the average salary and house prices in 80 cities in the UK.
-This then revealed the average mortgage-to-salary ratio, which Bath requires the highest ratio and Middlesborough requires the least.
+• Property location.
+The type of property you want to buy and its location can also be a factor.
+We analysed the average salary and house prices in 80 cities in the UK, which revealed the average mortgage-to-salary ratio.
+Bath requires the highest ratio and Middlesborough requires the least.

 What is the mortgage multiplier for couples and joint mortgages?

-There are also lenders willing to consider more than 2 applicants on a single mortgage application, but most (not all) will only use the income of the 2 highest earners in their calculation in this case.
+There are also lenders willing to consider more than two applicants on a single mortgage application, but most (not all) will only use the income of the two highest earners in their calculation in this case.

 Please note: These tables are for illustration purposes only and the actual size of loan you are offered will be based on a wide range of factors including your income, outgoings, career type and level, credit rating, property type and deposit size